getartistry/artistry/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

-= 4.5.7 =
+= 4.6.3 =
-* Update: Improve the code.
+* Add: Added an option to only scan the thumbnails and ignore the base files.
+* Add: ACF Repeater support.
+* Update: Improved the code and the performance.
+Scan is now done differently, using the DB.
-* Fix: Debug logs weren't logging.
+* Fix: Debug logs weren't logging (and enhanced them a bit).
+* Notice: That's a big release :) Please help me by giving me a nice review, here: https://wordpress.org/support/plugin/meow-lightbox/reviews/?rate=5#new-post.

+= 4.5.5 =
+* Fix: Doesn't remove the Media entry if the files cannot be deleted.
+* Update: Displays a warning if the log file cannot be created.

 = 4.5.4 =
 * Update: Streamlined the plugin, tutorial has also been rewritten.